devilbox/docker-nginx-stable/doc/features.md

 ## Customization for the default virtual host

 The default virtual host can also be overwritten with a custom template.
-Use `MAIN_VHOST_TPL` variable in order to set the subdirectory to look for template files.
+Use `MAIN_VHOST_TEMPLATE_DIR` variable in order to set the subdirectory to look for template files.

 ## Disabling the default virtual host